The Utah Black Hawk War: Gottfredson, Phillip B

 "I see a time of seven generations when all the colors of mankind will gather under the sacred tree of life, and the whole earth will become one circle again." -Chief Crazy Horse, Oglala Lakota.

 "How do I know these things?
 I lived with them for over 25 years; I found Phillip B Gottfredson Author Black Hawk's Mission of Peacethe truth.
 These are traditional teachings of the Timpanogos I learned while living with them and Native Americans throughout North America, and the Mayan in South America.
 I am proud to say I voluntarily and willingly assimilated into Native American culture, without shame or regrets.
 It has been the best years of my life.
 History is not just the study of the past; it's also the ethnology of indigenous people, present traditions, rituals, and legacies.
 But it's not about me, it's not about you.
 It's about all of us, the human race, the circle of life.
-I'm only the messenger," -Mr. Gottfredson. ~
+I'm only the messenger," -Phillip Gottfredson. ~

 News - from black hawkproductions.com